amankdhillon/cse15l-lab-reports/lab4.md

 ## Step 5: Clone your fork of the repository from your Github account (using the SSH URL)

-To clone the fork of the respository from my GitHub account I used the steps: `git clone 'SSH URl` `<enter>`
+To clone the fork of the respository from my GitHub account I used the steps: `git clone 'SSH URl'` `<enter>`

 Here is the image of me successfully cloning the respository using the `SSH` URl: